reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Symbols
 -------

-  * The below will create a Delta triangle symbol:
+  * The below will create a Delta triangle symbol.
     Example::

       :math:`Delta`